What is a Smart Hospital? Revolutionizing Hospitals with Technology.

 Table of Contents

 What is a Smart Hospital?
-Transforming Healthcare with Today's Technology
+A Deep Dive into Smart Hospital Technology in 2026

 The primary objective is not simply to adopt new technologies, but to use them to: